stvsmth/sasa/README.md

   * `https://github.com/kizitorashiro/image2ascii`
 * Generating ASCII diagrams
-  * `https://monodraw.helftone.com` This program is reason enough to create an online presentation tool.
+  * `https://monodraw.helftone.com` This program is reason enough to create an command-line presentation tool.
 It's a Mac only tool, but I'm sure there are others.